Why is there so much (direct) traffic showing in your Google Analytics?

 This traffic doesn't add any value and should be excluded from your Analytics.

 - Internal traffic improperly filtered, especially if you recently did heavy testing on the site.
-To avoid this install IP filters for you and your team or block internal traffic dynamically.
+To avoid this, install IP filters for you and your team or better yet, block internal traffic dynamically with GTM and cookies.

 - Ghost traffic wrongly done, this is rare but sometimes spammers forget how to spam.
-To stop it simply install a valid hostname filter.
+To stop it simply create a valid hostname filter.

-- Referral Exclusion List used for spam, this list has other purposes, using it for spam will only strip the referral and leave it as a direct visit.
-Remove all the spam from the list and use a filter instead.
+- Referral Exclusion List used for spam, people often mistakenly use this list to filter spam.
+This list has a totally different purpose, using it for spam will only strip the referral and leave it as a direct visit.
+To solve this remove all the spam from the list and use a filter instead.

-- Bot direct traffic, this the most common scenario and also the most complex, so I will focus the rest of the post to it.
+- Bot direct traffic - this is the most common scenario and the most complex to solve, so I will focus the rest of the post on it.